day8/re-frame/docs/clojurescript.md

 !!!
 Note "Symbols are often bound to functions"

     For the moment, you'll have to take my word on this: the symbol `#!clj inc` is bound to a function in Clojure's standard library.
-As a result, when you evaulate `#!clj inc`, you get the function!!
+As a result, when you evaluate `#!clj inc`, you get the function!!
 Because that's what `inc` is bound to.

     There's also another symbol, `#!clj count`, which is bound to different function in the standard library.